Lemongrass Tempeh Stir-Fry

 • 1 sm green pepper, sliced into matchstick-like pieces*

 • 1 can (8oz) water chestnuts, sliced*

 The vegetables (and tempeh) are all meant to be cut into a similar shapes and thicknesses.
-By this we mean the onions are sliced, the celery is sliced on the bias, the green peppers are cut somewhere between batonnet and julienne — even the watercress are sliced, rather then diced.
+By this we mean the onions are sliced, the celery is sliced on the bias, the green peppers are cut somewhere between batonnet and julienne — even the water chestnuts are sliced, rather than diced.
 This just gives the stir-fry another layer of texture and mouth-feel.